Nikolai10/PerCo/README.md

     ```

 ## Pre-trained Models
-Pre-trained models corresponding to 0.1250bpp, 0.0313bpp and 0.0019bpp can be downloaded [~~here~~ coming soon](https://drive.google.com/drive/folders/11xHN61L7GqrJqEQbdtagbKBwMj1KZMf5?usp=sharing).
+Pre-trained models corresponding to 0.1250bpp, 0.0313bpp and 0.0019bpp can be downloaded [here](https://drive.google.com/drive/folders/11xHN61L7GqrJqEQbdtagbKBwMj1KZMf5?usp=sharing).

 All models were trained using a DGX H100 using the following command: